 In 1995, preparation of the Southeastern Oregon RMP (SEORMP) was initiated by the Vale and Burns Districts of the BLM.
 The SEORMP initially included the Andrews RA.
-However, as a result of the Steens Mountain Cooperative Management and Protection Act of 2000 (Steens Act) (Appendix A), the Burns DO determined it appropriate to separate the Andrews RA from the SEORMP and develop a separate plan in order to address changes in land management resulting from mandates of the Steens Act.
-This RMP provides the BLM with a comprehensive framework for managing public land within the AMU (Map 2).
-Completion of the RMP meets the requirements of the Federal Land Policy and Management Act (FLPMA), which mandates public land be managed for multiple-use and sustained yield under an approved RMP.
-An RMP contains a set of comprehensive long-range decisions concerning use and management of resources administered by the BLM.
-In general, an RMP does two things: (1) provides an overview of goals, objectives, and needs associated with public land management, and (2) resolves multiple-use conflicts or issues that drive the preparation of the RMP.
-In addition, an Environmental Impact Statement (EIS) must be prepared to analyze alternatives proposed in the RMP as required by the NEPA.
+However, as a result of the Steens Act, the Burns DO determined it appropriate to separate the Andrews RA from the SEORMP and develop a separate plan in order to address changes in land management resulting from mandates of the Steens Act.
+This RMP provides the BLM with a comprehensive framework for managing public land within the CMPA (Map 2).
+Completion of the RMP meets the requirements of the Federal Land Policy and Management Act (FLPMA) of 1976, which mandates public land be managed for multiple-use and sustained yield under an approved RMP.
+In addition, the Steens Act requires that "within 4 years after the date of the enactment of this Act, the Secretary shall develop a comprehensive plan for the long-range protection and management of the Federal lands included in the Cooperative Management and Protection Area, including the Wilderness Area" (111(b)).
+The Steens Act states that the "...purpose of the Cooperative Management and Protection Area is to conserve, protect and manage the long-term ecological integrity of Steens Mountain for future and present generations."
+A primary goal of this comprehensive plan is to develop management practices that promote long-term sustainability of a healthy and productive landscape and achieve the purpose of the CMPA.
+An RMP contains a set of comprehensive long-range decisions concerning the use and management of resources administered by the BLM.
+In general, an RMP does two things: (1) provides an overview of goals, objectives, and needs associated with public land management and (2) resolves multiple-use conflicts or issues that drive the preparation of the RMP.
+In addition, an Environmental Impact Statement (EIS) must be prepared to analyze the alternatives proposed in the RMP as required by the NEPA.

-This RMP also considers and, where appropriate, incorporates the science and findings derived from assessments of the Interior Columbia Basin Ecosystem Management Project (ICBEMP) and the Interior Columbia Basin EIS and Proposed Decision (United States Department of Agriculture [USDA]/USDI 2000a).
+This RMP also considers and, where appropriate, incorporates the science and findings derived from the assessments of the Interior Columbia Basin Ecosystem Management Project (ICBEMP) and the Interior Columbia Basin EIS and Proposed Decision (United States Department of Agriculture [USDA]/USDI 2000a).
 No ROD was finalized for the Interior Columbia Basin EIS and Proposed Decision; however, a Memorandum of Understanding (MOU) was entered into by several agencies, including the BLM, to implement the ICBEMP Strategy (USDA/USDI 2003).
-The Strategy provides guidance for incorporating science data and resource information developed by the ICBEMP into land use planning efforts.
+The Strategy provides guidance for incorporating the science data and resource information developed by the ICBEMP into land use planning efforts.